-For example, there is a positive geographic correlation between GDP per capita and electricity consumption per capita.
-Countries at a higher level of development use more electricity for things like air conditioning, home appliances, street lights, etc.
+For example, there is a strong correlation between GDP per capita and energy consumption per capita by country.
+Residents in countries at a higher level of development use more energy for transportation, heating/cooling, food, appliances, etc.

 In some cases, the correlation is not quite as strong, meaning that there is a general upward or downward pattern on the X/Y scatter chart, but there are numerous outliers that are exceptions to the trend.

 For example, the graph below shows that there is a weak correlation between GDP per capita and the adolescent fertility rate (births per 1,000 women ages 15-19 = teen pregnancy).
 While women in wealthy countries generally wait until their 20s or 30s to have their children, women in poorer countries often begin having children much earlier in life, reflecting characteristics like the traditions of that country, education levels for women, the ability of women to control their own destiny, etc.

 However, there are a number of notable exceptions, such as the Sub-Saharan country of Burundi, which is poor but has an adolescent fertility rate similar to that of the wealthy United States.